Shake 'Em On Down: Original song

 The phrase "shake 'em on down" may have originated in White's claim that he extorted money from hobos when he was freighthopping trains in the early 1930s.

-The song became a best seller and blues historian Ted Gioia notes that his single "earned White the status of a celebrity within Parchman".
+The song became a best seller, and blues historian Ted Gioia notes that his single "earned White the status of a celebrity within Parchman".
 Prior to his arrival at the Farm, the inmates and even guards contributed to the purchase of a guitar.
 White was largely exempt from the hardest work details and, in the evenings, spent a lot of time practicing.
-He often performed, sometimes with a small combo, including for the governor – "When White performed for the governor of Mississippi, on the latter's visit to Parchman, he was surprised that the politician already knew about him", according to Gioia.
-White recalled the governor asking him:
+He often performed, sometimes with a small combo, including for the governor at the time, Hugh L. White – "When White performed for the governor of Mississippi, on the latter's visit to Parchman, he was surprised that the politician already knew about him", according to Gioia.
+Bukka White recalled Governor White asking him:

 "Are you Booker T. Washington White?
 You don't know how many people down here trying to get you turned loose.
-But your sergeant and captain say[sic], 'Don't turn him loose, he do[sic] too much good here.'"
+But your sergeant and captain say, 'Don't turn him loose, he do too much good here.'"
 So I got to keep it up for two years.

-Largely on the strength of "Shake 'Em On Down", when White was released from prison, he was able to resume his recording career with Melrose and Vocalion, despite the shift in public taste that had taken place in the previous two and a half years.
+Largely on the strength of "Shake 'Em On Down", when White was released from prison, he was able to resume his recording career with Melrose and Vocalion, despite the shift in public taste that had taken place in the previous two-and-a-half years.

 Renditions by other artists

 Following Bukka White's success, "Shake 'Em On Down" was recorded by several bluesmen.
 Some used White's title or a variation, such as "Ride 'Em On Down", "Break 'Em On Down", or "Truck 'Em On Down".
 Big Bill Broonzy recorded a similar version in 1938, whose popularity surpassed the original.

 The song entered the folk tradition and became popular in the northern Mississippi hills, played by musicians like Fred McDowell, Compton Jones, and Ranie Burnette.
-Unlike Bukka White's version, hills musicians typically use slide guitar.
+Unlike in White's original version, hills musicians typically use slide guitar.

+In 1967, the Savoy Brown Blues Band recorded their own version of the song, featured on their debut album Shake Down.
+This version of the song also features slide guitar (in the verses only), and eventually goes into a psychedelic-style instrumental jam by guitarists Martin Stone and Kim Simmonds.

 In 1970, Led Zeppelin recorded "Hats Off to (Roy) Harper" for their third album.
 Inspired by White's song, the liner notes credit the song to "Traditional, arranged by Charles Obscure" (a pseudonym of Jimmy Page) and uses some similar lyrics: